laserbeamfoam/SimToPC/README.md

 #### 1.2 Configure the driver

 Next, open the file `input_data.py` and adjust its fields to match your setup.
-This file contains the **global settings** that LPBF-SimDriver uses when generating and running cases.
+This file contains the **global settings** that SimToPc uses when generating and running cases.

 The most important fields are: